meerkat-dashboard/meerkat/docs/elements.md

 ### Icinga Line
 Allows you to draw lines, you can rotate and resize them, and set the weight.
 They only toggle between OK, Warning, Critical, Unknown at present.

+## Dynamic Text
+Allows you to display some of the text of a service output.
+Handy to print a dynamic message to users.

 ## Static Text, SVG and Image
 Useful for adding headings or labels.